emmercm/www/src/blog/the-concept-of-deployments.md

 ### Then revert out the bad code

 Immediately after deploying the old version you need to revert the bad code out.
 I consider this non-optional.
-This is to protect the next person who deploys the same codebase from including the bad code again in their deploy.
+This is to protect the next person who deploys the same codebase from including the bad code again in their deployment.

 In GitHub, at the bottom of pull request pages there exists a "revert" button on the same line as the merge status - this can create a new revert pull request for you.